Top 5 Branding Agencies in the World

 - Research the top creative agencies.
 Check rankings, tap your network, and see which companies are ranked highest in your area (and align with your budget);

 - Be specific about your project’s objectives.
 Map out goals and objectives before contacting the agency’s management team;

 - Be realistic about your budget.
-Prices vary from agency to agency, so you have to understand how much you can afford spending on branding services from start to completion.
+Prices vary from agency to agency, so you have to understand how much you can afford to spend on branding services from start to completion.
 This will also allow the agency’s team to have a grounded understanding of what types of services they can offer you;

 - Outline relevant creative agencies.
-After discussing your branding needs with several agencies, make a strategic move and pick those with spotless reputations, excellent portfolios, but which have different takes and approaches to solving your brand’s problems;
+After discussing your branding needs with several agencies, make a strategic move and pick those with spotless reputations, excellent portfolios but which have different takes and approaches to solving your brand’s problems;

 - Pick the top three firms from your list of candidates.
 See how the top three agencies you’re considering would develop your brand, ask them to talk you through their branding design process from start to finish;

 - Compare the possible outcomes.
 Provide the same project information to every creative agency to see each of their proposals, timing, and budget, so you can see how each team would approach your project;

 - Make the pitch.
 Choose two agencies with the best proposals and make your pitch.
 The one you ultimately see eye to eye with is the perfect brand company match and the one you want to go with.